stignarnia/add-maps-links-brave-search/README.md

 ## Note

-For some odd reason Windows Security flags the extension as a `Wacatac` trojan.
+For some odd reason Windows Security flags `usersettings.js` (and therefore `index.html` since it includes it) as a `Wacatac` trojan.
 I have submitted it to Microsoft to be checked and hopefully they will remove the flag.
 In the meantime, [this](https://www.virustotal.com/gui/file/47e768b50327ce8a6767c649c5579f57949e2db4ac5a379099f93017cecdcbfa/detection) is the VirusTotal scan of the extension, which obviously doesn't find anything.

 ## Screenshots